gamalkh299/Php-Laravel-Roadmap/Readme.md

 ## Database

-#### Your will recieve data, make benifit of it then returning another data, so how to store and work with data?
+#### Your will receive data, make benefit of it then returning another data, so how to store and work with data?

 - Database Design:
   - Book: [Database Design for Mere Mortals](https://www.amazon.com/Database-Design-Mere-Mortals-Hands/dp/0201752840)